Ajimaru/ajitroids/README.md

 ## 📜 License

-This project is licensed under the MIT License with Commons Clause - see the LICENSE file for details.
+This project is licensed under the MIT License with Commons Clause - see the LICENSE.md file for details.

 ### 👥 Contributors